 In materials research, the scientist has many analytical questions related to the crystalline constitution of material samples.
 X-ray diffraction (XRD) is the only laboratory technique that reveals structural information, such as chemical composition, crystal structure, crystallite size, strain, preferred orientation and layer thickness.
-Materials researchers therefore use XRD to analyze a wide range of materials, from powders and solids to thin films and nanomaterials.
+Materials researchers therefore use XRD to analyze a wide range of materials, from powder X-ray diffraction to solids, thin films and nanomaterials.

 Science and industry